j50n/deno-proc/site/src/data-transforms/tsv.md

 Fast, simple tab-separated value processing with excellent performance characteristics.

+> ⚠️ **Experimental (v0.24.0+)**: TSV transforms are under active development.
+API may change as we improve correctness and streaming performance.
+Test thoroughly with your data patterns.

 ## Overview

 TSV (Tab-Separated Values) provides a good balance between human readability and processing speed.
 With no complex quoting rules like CSV, TSV parsing is significantly faster while remaining easy to read and edit.